“It’s very rewarding and very worthwhile.”

 “I think I got side tracked by work and looking after family members.
 Then when the dust settled at the age of 40, I realised what I always wanted to do, so I took up fostering,” says Victoria.

-During her research into foster care, Victoria discovered SSI’s Multicultural Foster Care program.
+During her research into foster care services, Victoria discovered SSI’s Multicultural Foster Care program.
 The program emphasises maintaining the bonds of ethnic background, religion and language when forging foster care placements for children from diverse backgrounds.
 As a Lebanese woman and Arabic speaker, SSI’s approach appealed to Victoria.

 “It’s important to maintain a child’s connection to culture so they can maintain a sense of identity.
 It’s important that they know where they come from,” she says.